thewahish/path-of-heroes-rpg/README.md

 Design Recovery & Progress Tracking
 Development & Version Control
 Log of Major Historical Updates
-Track Changes (from v37.24 to v37.25)
+Track Changes (from v37.25 to v37.26)
 Jump Code Index

 🎮 Game Overview
-Title: Path of Heroes / طريق الأبطالGenre: 2D top-down, turn-based roguelike dungeon crawler (inspired by Hades, Dead Cells, Slay the Spire, Diablo).Platform: Mobile-only web game (HTML/CSS/JS), PWA-ready for Android/iOS.Orientation: Strictly portrait mode on all screens (fits tablets with centered content; no black bars unless necessary and without offsetting the design).Technology: Multi-file, component-based structure with index.html as the entry point; modular JS/CSS in subfolders; screen HTML loaded dynamically in screens/; mockups in designs/ for testing without breaking the main codebase.Languages: Fully bilingual (English/Arabic) with dynamic RTL switching for in-game text.
+Title: Path of Heroes / طريق الأبطالGenre: 2D top-down, turn-based roguelike dungeon crawler (inspired by Hades, Dead Cells, Slay the Spire, Diablo).Platform: Mobile-only web game (HTML/CSS/JS-based). **No <canvas> elements are to be used.** PWA-ready for Android/iOS.Orientation: Strictly portrait mode on all screens (fits tablets with centered content; no black bars unless necessary and without offsetting the design).Technology: Multi-file, component-based structure with index.html as the entry point; modular JS/CSS in subfolders; screen HTML loaded dynamically in screens/; mockups in designs/ for testing without breaking the main codebase.Languages: Fully bilingual (English/Arabic) with dynamic RTL switching for in-game text.
 Documentation is English-only.Visual Style: Dark fantasy with Arabic/English fusion, high contrast, low saturation, glowing effects for rare items.Input: Touch-only with on-screen buttons and gestures.Scope: The demo covers 10 floors in the "Ancient Ruins" biome with one boss.
 The full game spans 60 levels across 6 biomes: